Drew-Alleman/Drew-Alleman/README.md

 </p>

 ### Hello World!
-Hi, i'm Drew Alleman I enjoy making software that system and network administrators don't like.
+Hi, i'm Drew I enjoy making software that system and network administrators don't like.
 Feel free to contact me for any questions or projects.
 <br><br>
 ### Some of my Write-Ups
  * [Redline Traffic Analysis in Wireshark](https://www.youtube.com/watch?v=cx51J1IRJPI)